ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The BPI Data Orchestration must include the following four components:

-**[R304]**	The Data Orchestration Layer utilized in a BPI MUST include a fetcher capability which extracts changes from the data source or another bus component.
+**[R304]**	The Data Orchestration Layer utilized in a BPI MUST include a fetcher capability that extracts changes from the data source or another bus component.

 **[R305]**	The Data Orchestration Layer utilized in a BPI MUST include a log store that caches the generated data change stream.

-**[R306]**	The Data Orchestration Layer utilized in a BPI MUST include a snapshot store which stores a moving snapshot of the generated change data stream.
+**[R306]**	The Data Orchestration Layer utilized in a BPI MUST include a snapshot store that stores a moving snapshot of the generated change data stream.

 **[R307]**	The Data Orchestration Layer utilized in a BPI MUST include a subscription client pulling change events seamlessly across various components and servicing them to an application in a BPI.

 ## 7.4 BPI-External Storage: Edge Storage

-There are operating scenarios where it could be necessary that BPI data is replicated outside of a BPI such as to avoid having to rebase the state of a system or record due to an accidental data update, if the correct state is not readily accessible to enforce system of record access policies.
+There are operating scenarios where it could be necessary that BPI data is replicated outside of a BPI such as to avoid having to rebase the state of a system or record due to an accidental data update if the correct state is not readily accessible to enforce system-of-record access policies.

 **[R308]**	BPI Edge Storage MUST ensure eventual consistency between edge storage and BPI under a weak synchrony assumption.